Introduction

 - KCC20Minter defines issuance policy

 This matters because it keeps the token contract reusable.
-Different issuance policies could be modeled by different companion covenants.
+Different issuance policies could be modeled by different controller covenants.

 7. Initialization Can Bind Contracts Together

-One of the most important properties proven by the examples is that a contract can initialize itself against another covenant created in the same transaction.
+One of the most important properties proven by the examples is that a controller covenant can be created first, then initialize itself against an asset covenant created in the next transaction.

 That is what init in KCC20Minter does when it records: